 Identifying True Business Value: Beyond the Price Tag

 One common mistake business leaders make is prioritizing short-term cost savings over long-term value creation.
 This can lead to decisions that hinder growth, damage reputation, or create future inefficiencies.
-For instance, cutting corners on essential maintenance for facilities in a state like Florida, prone to extreme weather, could lead to far costlier repairs down the line.
+For instance, cutting corners on essential maintenance for facilities in a state like Florida, prone to extreme weather events like hurricanes and intense heat, could lead to far costlier repairs and business disruptions down the line.
+Investing in resilient infrastructure and proactive maintenance, even at a higher initial cost, proves more valuable in the long run.

 Here’s a simple way to think about it: